-We then aim to find the set $ \bestset $ of all input combinations $x$ that are consistent with equations~(\ref{breakdown1}) and (\ref{breakdown2}), that is those that will provide acceptable matches between model output and data.
-To analyse whether a point $ x \in \bestset $ it is practical to use implausibility measures for each output $ i $, as given in \cite{BLSMHRH, CSBS,GFBUA},
+We then aim to find the set $ \bestset $ of all input combinations $x$ that are consistent with Equations~(\ref{breakdown1}) and (\ref{breakdown2}), that is those that will provide acceptable matches between model output and data.
+Note that classifying points in this way can lead to $ \bestset $ being empty, \ian{an informative conclusion which would contradict the posited existence of $ \bestx $ in Equation (\ref{breakdown1}), and imply that the model may not be fit for purpose}.
+To analyse whether a point $ x \in \bestset $ it is practical to use implausibility measures for each output $ i $, as given, for example, in \citet{BLSMHRH, CSBS,GFBUA}:

 If $ \imp_i(x) $ is large this suggests that we would be unlikely to obtain an acceptable match between model output and observed data were we to run the model at $x$.
 This is after taking into account all the uncertainties associated with the model and the measurements.
-We develop a combined implausibility measure over multiple outputs such as $ \imp_M(x) = \max_i \imp_i(x) $, $ \imp_{2M}(x) = \max_i ( \{\imp_i(x) \} \setminus \imp_M(x) ) $ and $ \imp_{3M}(x) = \max_i ( \{\imp_i(x) \} \setminus \{ \imp_M(x), \imp_{2M}(x) \} ) $ \cite{GFBUA}.
-We class $ x $ as implausible if the values of these measures lie above suitable cutoff thresholds \cite{CSBS, GFBUA, BUCSBM}.
+We develop a combined implausibility measure over multiple outputs such as $ \imp_M(x) = \max_i \imp_i(x) $, $ \imp_{2M}(x) = \max_i ( \{\imp_i(x) \} \setminus \imp_M(x) ) $ and $ \imp_{3M}(x) = \max_i ( \{\imp_i(x) \} \setminus \{ \imp_M(x), \imp_{2M}(x) \} ) $ \citep{GFBUA}.
+We class $ x $ as implausible if the values of these measures lie above suitable cutoff thresholds \citep{CSBS, GFBUA}.